trashbirdecology/luisdva.github.io/_posts/2017-10-24-dogs-vs-cats.md

 ---
+title: "Comparing dog and cat ratings"
+layout: post
+excerpt: Downloading, comparing, and visualizing ratings for dogs and cats.
+category: rstats
+tags:
+  - rtweet
+  - bayesian
+  - cats
+  - we rate dogs
+image:
+  feature: featureDogsCats.jpg
+  credit: Pixabay CC0 imagephoto by user Nordseher
+  creditlink:
 published: false
 ---
-Here is yet another post about dogs and the [@dog_rates](https://twitter.com/dog_rates) Twitter account.
-I’m writing this as a way to try out the [rtweet](http://rtweet.info/) package (and to document some plotting code that I had to leave out of an unrelated paper).
+Here is yet another post about dogs and the [@dog_rates](https://twitter.com/dog_rates){:target="_blank"} Twitter account.
+I’m writing this as a way to try out the [rtweet](http://rtweet.info){:target="_blank"} package (and to document some plotting code that I had to leave out of an unrelated paper).

 In this post, I’ll compare scores for two independent samples, represented here by ratings for around 200 dogs and 200 cats, sourced from two popular Twitter accounts that share user-provided photos with funny captions and a rating out of 10 for a different dog or cat.
-Cat ratings come from the [We Rate Cats](https://twitter.com/CatsRates) account, which has a big following, a good number of posts, and variation in the ratings for the various cats.
+Cat ratings come from the [We Rate Cats](https://twitter.com/CatsRates){:target="_blank"} account, which has a big following, a good number of posts, and variation in the ratings for the various cats.

 Here are some examples: